-An elegantly labelled in a Burgundy shaped bottle, closed with a screw cap is for Velvet Red.
+An elegantly labeled Burgundy-shaped bottle closed with a screw cap is for Velvet Red.
 In the glass, the wine is a translucent dark cherry red.
-Bright fruit, cherry, mulberry and roadside brambles gives exotic aroma.
+Bright fruit, cherry, mulberry, and roadside brambles give an exotic aroma.
 The palate is delicate, though generous.
-The oak is there in undertow to support the fruit.
-Well balanced and harmonious in the waning aftertaste.
+The oak is there in the undertow to support the fruit.
+Well-balanced and harmonious in the waning aftertaste.

-An elegantly labelled in a leaf coloured bottle, closed with a screw cap is for Silk White.
-Above all, the wine in glass is a pale golden straw.
-Besides bright fruited, desiccated pineapple and mango also gives exotic aroma.
-The palate is delicate and generous with the pineapple repeated, winter melon, mango and an undertow of sweet tropical limes.
+An elegantly labeled leaf-coloured bottle, closed with a screw cap is for Silk White.
+Above all, the wine in the glass is a pale golden straw.
+Besides bright fruited, desiccated pineapple and mango also give an exotic aroma.
+The palate is delicate and generous with the pineapple repeated, winter melon, mango, and an undertow of sweet tropical limes.
 Basically, well balanced and harmonious in the waning aftertaste.
-As a matter of fact, it taste perfect for your next mocktails.
+As a matter of fact, it tastes perfect for your next mocktails.

 The Norah’s Valley Silk White is a great glass on its own, as a mid-morning refresher, as an aperitif, and is an excellent food partner without doubt.
 Serve chilled at between 7°C and 10°C. Crisp summery salads, chicken, fish and seafood, or goat cheese all make great partners.